ProvableHQ/welcome/documentation/developer/language/00_layout.md

 ### Tests

-Each [Test](aleo/documentation/developer/language/11_tests.md) function generates new constraints for an isolated test circuit.
+Each [test](11_tests.md) function generates new constraints for an isolated test circuit.
-The input to a test can be specified with the [context annotation]().
+The input to a test can be specified with the [context annotation](11_tests.md#test-context-annotation).
 Tests are executed with the Leo [test command](../cli/04_test.md).

 ```leo